arouyan/lakeFS/docs/setup/import.md

 ---
 layout: default
 title: Import data into lakeFS
-description: In order to import existing data to lakeFS, you may choose to copy it using S3 CLI or using tools like Apache DistCp.
+description: To import existing data to lakeFS, you may choose to copy it using S3 CLI or using tools like Apache DistCp.
 parent: Setup lakeFS
 nav_order: 20
 has_children: false